JasonHoku/eden-performance-boost-research/ReadMe.md

 * Note :

 For the VRAM setting, this will be dependent upon your graphics card VRAM amount.
-Higher is not necessarily better if your graphics card memory isn't high enough (It may take some experimenting or knowledge for this setting to find what works best for you)
+Higher is not necessarily better if your graphics card memory isn't high enough.
+You can look up your graphics card VRAM amount or test around with this setting.
+I reccomend 20-40% of total VRAM if you are dual boxing.